Inclusion Strategies That Work

 - Use modeling with both teachers and peers.

-- Vary types of instruction and assessment, with multiple intelligences and cooperative learning.
+- Vary types of instruction and assessment with multiple intelligences, learning centers and stations, cooperative learning, project-based learning, and universal designs.

 - Relate learning to children’s lives using interest inventories.